FishtownFish wrapped around the rod of AsclepiusMedicine

 What we actually order

 • Lipoprotein(a), or Lp(a).
 A single lifetime measurement.
-About one in five adults has an elevated Lp(a), and the standard lipid panel completely misses it.
+About 1 in 5 adults has an elevated Lp(a), and the standard lipid panel completely misses it.
 If yours is high, your ApoB target tightens and the urgency timeline accelerates by years.
 This is the most action-changing genetic test we run, and we run it on nearly everyone.

 • APOE genotype.
 When a patient asks about Alzheimer's risk or has a strong family history of dementia, we offer APOE testing.
 An APOE-e4/e4 result does not change the foundational plan, sleep, aerobic conditioning, metabolic health, and blood pressure control are still the work, but it changes the urgency of the conversation and how closely we monitor cognitive trajectory.